magicmonkey/lifxjs/Protocol.md

 After receipt of the message, the bulb will shut down the hosted network and attempt connection to the existing wireless network infrastructure.

+The "get access point" message can be used to enumerate wireless access points visible by the bulb.

 ### Packet type 0x131 - Set Access Point

 #### Payload (98 bytes)